 If you are a Springboard+ funded student completing a Level 6 programme, it is fully funded by the HEA, and you are not required to make any payment towards your tuition fees.
-If you are completing a Level 7 – 9 programme it is 90% funded and you are required to pay the remaining 10% tuition fee due, by the 30th of September 2022.
+If you are completing a Level 7 – 9 programme it is 90% funded and you are required to pay the remaining 10% tuition fee due.

 The HEA require you to confirm your registration status on the Springboard+ platform at specific times during the academic year to ensure your tuition fees are released to ATU Sligo.
 The Springboard+ Co-ordinator will send you an email when you are due to complete these registration steps.

 As ATU Sligo is listed by the Irish revenue as an ‘APPROVED INSTITUTION’ students are eligible to claim tax relief at the standard rate for tuition fees.
 In order to determine your own eligibility and if the course you have applied for qualifies for a tax refund, please read the information on the revenue website: https://www.revenue.ie/en/personal-tax-credits-reliefs-and-exemptions

 For detailed information and guidance about Fees and Funding for students studying on online and part-time courses is available here.
 This includes information about:

 - How to make a Payment via Self-Service Banner